1. What is cybersecurity?

 10. Is SSL enough for your security?

-SSL is meant to verify the sender’s identity but it doesn’t search in a hard way for more hazards.
+Answer: SSL is meant to verify the sender’s identity but it doesn’t search in a hard way for more hazards.
 SSL will be able to track down the real person you are talking to but that too can be tricked at times.
-TLS is another identity verification tool which works the same as SSL but better than it.
+TLS is another identity verification tool that works the same as SSL but better than it.
 This provides some additional protection to the data so that no breaches are formed.

 11. When should a security policy be revised?

-There is no fixed time for reviewing the security policy but all this should be done at least once a year.
+Answer: There is no fixed time for reviewing the security policy but all this should be done at least once a year.
 Any changes made should be documented in the revision history of the document and versioning.
 In case there are any major changes the changes need to be notified to the users as well.

-12. What does Cyber security work for in a specific organization?
+12. What does Cybersecurity work for in a specific organization?

-There are mainly three major reasons for which cyber security works:
+There are mainly three major reasons for which cybersecurity works:

 1. Confidentiality: Whenever information is transmitted from one place to another, a certain level of secrecy is maintained, which is known as confidentiality.

 2. Integrity: This means that whenever there is a need for change in any document stored beforehand or new, it can only be done by an authorized person with the proper and secure mechanism.